Implementation

 What's the migration risk from Magento or another legacy system?

 The biggest risks are accounting balance reconciliation, multi-warehouse inventory snapshots, and open-transaction handling at cutover.
-We mitigate with an explicit cutover checklist, parallel runs where appropriate, and a 90-day rollback safety net keeping the legacy system read-only.
-We've moved retailers off Magento, SAP B1, NetSuite, and custom databases without losing operational continuity.
+The mitigation pattern is an explicit cutover checklist, parallel runs where appropriate, and a 90-day rollback safety net that keeps the legacy system read-only.
+Migration risk depends primarily on accounting balances, inventory snapshots, and open transactions at cutover — the cleanup work happens before cutover, not after.

 How do you integrate Magento with Odoo?